kragen/peg-bootstrap/peg.md

 3. They have trouble with “left recursion”, which is where the first thing in a “foo” (say, `expression`) can be a smaller “foo”.
-    There are different ways to ameliorate this problem by enhancing the parser generator,
-    but in general,
-    you can always figure out a way to modify the grammar
-    to remove left recursion.

 There’s one more big feature of PEGs, which is the ability to do lookahead.